This post may contain affiliate links.

 As I write this, in Bend, OR it's 86° and rising outside.
 And with the rest of the Western US in mind, we have it easy.
 The town where I grew up, Redding, California, has a high today of 106°.
 And Death Valley, a high of 126° (low of 97°!).

-It came in our CSA share this week and, though I know that logic would lean toward charring it on the grill or eating it raw, instead I started to crave this dish.
-It’s a recipe I came across years ago while thumbing through a Williams Sonoma catalog.
-We’ve had it a dozen times.
+It came in our CSA share this week and, though I know that logic would lean toward Grilled Fennel or eating it raw, instead I started to crave this dish.
+It's a recipe I came across years ago while thumbing through a Williams Sonoma catalog.
+We've had it a dozen times.
 Tender halibut, or any firm white fish, perches atop a brothy medley of flavors: salt and brine from green and black olives, tangy sweet orange, the delicate licorice essence of fennel.

 If you've ever grilled fruit like peaches or pineapple, you know how much direct heat can deepen and intensify their flavor.
 Roasting does the same (if you haven't tried this Slow Roasted Salmon, you must!).
 And this combination melds into something greater than the sum of its parts, a cooperation of every flavor enhancing the others.

 Have I convinced you yet that this really is a summer dish?
 What if I also told you that it comes together in about 30 minutes, including prep?
 So yes, you have to turn on the oven, but just long enough to enjoy an icy cold glass of Pinot Grigio on the patio while you wait.